The state will stock more than a quarter million rainbow trout in dozens of lakes across Western Washington in time for spring break.

 "Spring is coming, and a lot of people are eager to go fishing," Donley said in a prepared statement.
 "Our goal is to give them something to catch on both sides of the Cascades at a time when the weather is warming up and students have a break from school."

 All of the lakes stocked in Western Washington are located in or near cities and towns, providing an easy getaway for families and young people.
 For example, Green Lake in Seattle is situated in a city park and can easily be fished from the shoreline or from docks.
 It is scheduled to receive 17,400 rainbows.

-Some lakes, such as Wapato in Pierce County and Long’s Pond in Thurston County, are only open to anglers younger than 15 years old.
+Some lakes, such as Wapato in Pierce County and Long's Pond in Thurston County, are open only to anglers under 15 years old.
 Fishing regulations for all lakes are outlined in the Fish Washington rule pamphlet, available online at wdfw.wa.gov/fishing/regulations.